molevolworkshop/mole-logistics/README.md

-# MOLE workshop organization logistics

-Important things for MOLE 2027:
+# Important things for MOLE 2027:
 - Apply to ACCESS extension on July 20, 2026 (needs to be done by Tracy Heath or Jeremy Brown as PIs)
     - **Done** on July 16 by Jeremy and Claudia [notes](https://github.com/molevolworkshop/mole-logistics/tree/main/virtual-machines)
 - Add a session after the (optional) ethics where faculty/participants present the types of activites they have worked on to move the needle and have an impact in the state of the world